-Our dress guidelines are based on the premise that a student's attire reflects their sense of self-esteem and concern for the general appearance and feeling of the school.
+Our dress guidelines are based on the premise that a student's attire reflects their sense of self-esteem and concern for the general appearance and feel of the school.
 Students are to wear clothing and shoes that are neat, clean, and appropriate for the occasion.
-All students are encouraged to use their best judgement when considering what to wear to school.
-Bra straps are to remain covered; however, sports bras are acceptable.
-Students must wear modest cuts for tops and skirts/shorts.
-Skin should not be visible between the bottom hem of the top to the top of the pants.
-Shorts and skirts must be at least as long as the student's hand, from the wrist to their fingers.
-For most Middle School students, that means an inseam of three or more inches.
-Strapless shirts or spaghetti strap shirts are not allowed in grades 5-8.
-No cut-off t-shirts (muscle shirts) or cut-off shorts.
-No clothing depicting drugs, alcohol, violence, profanity, or initials or acronyms not commonly known (such as K.U. or K.S.U.) is to be worn at school.
-No hats are to be worn in the school building.
-Students not in compliance will be loaned suitable clothes to wear for the day.
-The dress code applies to school day, extended care, school field trips, dances, and graduation.
+All students are encouraged to use their best judgment when considering what to wear to school.
+Guidelines are as follows:

+- Bra straps are to remain covered; however, sports bras are acceptable. - Students must wear modest cuts for tops, skirts, and shorts. - Shorts and skirts must be as long as the student's hand, from the wrist to their fingers.
+For most Middle School students, that means an inseam of three or more inches. - The mid-drift/skin should not be visible between the bottom hem of the top to the top of the pants. - Strapless or spagnetti strap shirts are not permitted in grades 5th-8th. - No cut-off t-shirts (muscle shirts) or cut-off shorts. - No clothing depicting drugs, alcohol, violence, profanity, initials, or acronyms not commonly known (such as K.U. or K.S.U.) are to be worn at school. - No hats are to be worn in the school building.
+This policy does not apply to cultural headwear. - Nail polish may not be applied at school.
+Please do not bring nail polish to school.

-Parents may be notified for students not in compliance with the above policies.
-Questions of compliance will be resolved by the Academic Dean or other appointed school official.
+Students not in compliance will be loaned suitable clothes for the day.
+Families may be notified if students are not in compliance with the above policies.
+The Academic Dean or other appointed school officials will resolve questions of compliance.
 We encourage students to check with their parent(s) when in doubt about the appropriateness of their clothing choices for attending school.
-Cooperation of the students and their families is essential to the school in its efforts to maintain a positive learning environment.
+The cooperation of the students and their families is essential to efforts to maintain a positive learning environment.

 New students will be supplied with a Topeka Collegiate shirt at the beginning of the school year.
 Students will be requested to wear these shirts for special events and off-campus trips.
-Additionally, students may choose to wear their shirts or other Collegiate gear each Friday - Spirit Fridays - and to assemblies.
+Additionally, students are encouraged to wear these shirts or other Collegiate gear on school-designated Spirit and assembly days.